DRIVER-EU/test-bed-design/doc/test-bed-description.md

 There are also tools that will send out messages that serve as commands or requests to change the simulated world (e.g. Command & Control systems used to trigger procedures to be executed by units, which in case of a Trial are simulated).
 Again, a gateway would be used to bridge the two spaces together.
 For example, a new dispatch centre solution (i.e. a type of COP system) that allows the user to send out emergency services from their dispatch towards the incident location.
 The solution would send out a standard resource management message via the CIS.
 The gateway service picks up the message and maps it towards the corresponding request for changing the simulation space.
 The responsible simulator would receive this request via the CSS and handles it, changing the respective simulation entity (i.e. letting a simulated unit drive in the simulated world).

 **Validation Services** are specific gateways that, as the name suggests, validate a message in more detail, before it is passed on to other systems.
-For example, if application A is publishing a CAP (Common Alerting Protocol) message for application B, i.e. A --> CAP topic --> B, the test-bed will make sure that it complies with the appropriate schema before passing it on.
+For example, if application A is publishing a CAP (Common Alerting Protocol) message for application B, i.e. A --> CAP topic --> B, the Test-bed will make sure that it complies with the appropriate schema before passing it on.
 However, there may still be certain aspects in the message that are not completely correct, e.g. the alerting area that is represented as a polygon may not have the same starting and ending point (i.e. it should be closed), or the incident location that is represented by two numbers (x, y), may actually be published as (y, x).
 So during testing, the validation service can 'intercept' messages between A and B and validate them in detail.
 Only valid messages are passed on, i.e. A --> CAP validation topic --> CAP topic --> B.

 ## 2.2 Test-bed administration tool

-The test-bed is a collection of distributed services running in a network environment.
+The Test-bed is a collection of distributed services running in a network environment.
 You can compare it to a theatre play, where the stage needs to be prepared, the musicians must be ready, as well as the light and sound engineers.
-The test-bed admin tool helps you by monitoring both the CIS and the CSS to support understanding what is/was going on during a trail: to determine whether all services are ready, and that their inputs and outputs are correct.
+The Test-bed admin tool helps you by monitoring both the CIS and the CSS to support understanding what is/was going on during a trail: to determine whether all services are ready, and that their inputs and outputs are correct.
 Also in case a service encounters any errors, this is made visible and the errors can be inspected - are they serious and do we need to stop our Trial, or can we ignore them safely and run on.

 This does not only apply to the test-bed's core tools, gateways and services, but also for the connected simulators and solutions.